tmlkmcd/AoC-2022/2022/README.md

 - Estimated completion time: ~35 minutes

 First trickier one of the year and great fun.
 Object-oriented programming ftw.
 Had a full night's sleep last night - the right choice, I'd never have been able to do this one groggy...

+## Day 8

+0 Estimated completion time: ~70 minutes

+Tough one today.
+Both parts there was trouble getting the looping logic correct, part 2 I had trouble with because I misread the brief a few times before implementing it correctly.